The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 | Iron | Memory, attention span | +2–3 points |

-| Protein & Vitamins | Overall development | Supports stable growth |
+| Protein & Vitamins | Overall development | Supports stable growth metrics |

 Global Comparisons of Average IQ

-For example, while the average IQ in the USA is approximately 98, countries like Singapore and Japan have higher averages at around 108 and 106, respectively.
-European nations such as Switzerland, the Netherlands, and Germany typically range between 100 and 104, reflecting strong investments in education and child development.
+For example, while the average IQ in the USA is approximately 98, countries like Singapore and Japan have higher population averages at around 108 and 106, respectively.
+European nations such as Switzerland, the Netherlands, and Germany typically range between 100 and 104, reflecting strong national investments in education and child development.

 Cultural and Environmental Impacts